loick/avalon/README.md

 - Slave can join a room (✅)
 - Slave gets a loading state (✅)
 - Master receives the infos of the new players (✅, but to check...)
+- Master can validate the room to go to the game (✅)
 - Master receives the infos of the disconnected players
-- Master can validate the room to go to the game (✅)
 - Get a list of the roles to add
 - Setup the config of the game
+- Gather the sockets in modules for more clarity
+- Proper logs every calls to the socket for a better debug